-Proportion of Spending on Local Suppliers
+Proportion of Spending on Local Suppliers Disclosure (January 1 - December 31, 2023)

-Disclosure (Jar nuary 1 - December 31, 2023) Quantity Units Percentage of procurement spending (actual payments) used for 92.20 % significant locations of operations that is spent on local suppliers Which stakeho Which stakeholders are affected?
-Stakeholder Stakeholder Issues That Influence Their Assessments and Decisions (in relation to proportion of spending on local suppliers) Management ement - Local sourcing can be a strategy to help ensure supply - Payments to locally-based suppliers - economic inclusion as positive impact Community Community Local sourcing can support a stable local economy and maintain community relations ons - By supporting local suppliers, an organization can indirectly attract additional investment to the loca stment to the local economy What is the impact and where does it occur?
+Disclosure (January 1 - December 31, 2023) Quantity Units Percentage of procurement spending (actual payments) used for 92.20 % significant loca tions of operations that is spent on local suppliers Which stakeho Which stakeholders are affected?
+Stakeholder Stakeholder Issues That Influence Their Assessments and Decisions (in relation to proportion of spending on local suppliers) Management t Local sourcing can be a strategy to help ensure supply - Payments to locally-based suppliers - economic inclusion as positive impact Community Community Local sourcing can support a stable local economy and maintain community relations ons - By supporting local suppliers, an organization can indirectly attract additional investment to the local stment to the local economy What is the im What is the impact and where does it occur?
 What is the organization's involvement in the impact?